apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< paragraph class="language-py" >}}
 Inside your `DoFn` subclass, you'll write a method `process` where you provide the actual processing logic.
 You don't need to manually extract the elements from the input collection; the Beam SDKs handle that for you.
-Your `process` method should accept an argument `element`, which is the input element, emit output value(s) by using `yield` statements.
-You can also use a `return` statement if you are sure the method will return only a single output value.
+Your `process` method should accept an argument `element`, which is the input element, and return an iterable with its output values.
+You can accomplish this by emitting individual elements with `yield` statements.
+You can also use a `return` statement with an iterable, like a list or a generator.
 {{< /paragraph >}}

 {{< highlight java >}}